Student Counsellor

 Fun, self-growth and new knowledge and understanding are often words associated with life as a student; however, there are also times when demands can be high.
 What is happening at a personal level can also negatively affect your studies.
 This may lead to such problems as stress, depression, anxiety, and low self-esteem.

 You can contact a student counsellor when you need to talk to someone about your situation.
-We offer individual cousenlling and various group activities, workshops and lectures: you can see current activities in the calender at the student web.
+We offer individual counselling and various group activities, workshops and lectures: you can see current activities further down on this page.
 Our services are free of charge and we are bound by confidentiality.

 Medical Services